BrandonE/lichocker/README.md

 Because your lila directory exists on your host machine and is mounted onto the container, you can modify the code and rebuild on the host machine and it will take effect on the container.
 Run `~/YOUR/PATH/TO/lila/ui/build` to update the client side modules.
 Auto-reloading is enabled for the server side Scala code via sbt.

 For more information, including the guide used to create lichocker, please see the [Lichess Development Onboarding](https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding) instructions.

+## Other Commands

+* Exiting the Docker container: Ctrl+C
+* Stopping the Docker container: `docker stop lichess`
+* Restarting the Docker container: `docker start lichess --attach`
+* View the output of the running Docker container that you previously exited: `docker attach lichess`